jeremiahtenbrink/for-every-node/README.md

 </p>

 Function that will call a callback for every child node.
+Uses a <a href="https://github.com/jeremiahtenbrink/queue">queue</a>
-Uses a queue, not recursion.
+, not recursion.

 ## Install